 - Pre Primary (Early Childhood Education): Ages 3–5

-The School of Education provides teacher education programs approved by the MN Professional Educator Licensing and Standards Board and as a result meet the state standards adopted for licensure programs as defined in state rule 8710.2000 through 8710.8080.
-All licensure programs are aligned with INTASC (Interstate Teacher Assessment and Support Consortium) standards and the Minnesota Standards of Effective Practice.
+The School of Education provides teacher education programs approved by the MN Professional Educator Licensing and Standards Board.
+We meet Minnesota's standards adopted for licensure programs as defined in state rule 8710.2000 through 8710.8080.
+All licensure programs align with INTASC (Interstate Teacher Assessment and Support Consortium) standards and the Minnesota Standards of Effective Practice.

 The School of Education has hosted Christian Educators Association International (CEAI) events, and is a member of CEAI.